4n0nymou3/proxy-to-singbox-converter/README.md

 ## 🚀 How to Use

 1. Navigate to the web application
-2. Paste your proxy configs, Sing-box JSON, links, or Base64-encoded data
+2. Paste your proxy configs, Sing-box JSON, Clash YAML/JSON, links, or Base64-encoded data
-3. Click "Convert to Sing-box" or "Convert to Proxy Configs" based on the input type
+3. Choose the action:
+   - Click **"Convert to Sing-box"** to generate a full Sing-box JSON config
+   - Click **"Convert to Clash"** to generate a full Clash/Mihomo YAML config
+   - When a Sing-box or Clash config is detected, the main button changes to **"Extract Proxy Configs"** to extract proxy URLs
 4. Copy or download the generated configuration
+   - Sing-box output saves as `config.json`
+   - Clash output saves as `config.yaml`
+   - Extracted proxy URLs save as `config.txt`

 ## 👨‍💻 Author